Dental SEO and DIY Websites: 4 Things You Need to Know

 3) Watch out for outdated code

-Let’s circle back to the beautiful theme you chose.
+Let’s circle back to the beautiful template you chose.
 It may not have cost as much as some of the others, but it will work.
 Or will it?
 Remember there are zero guarantees that your theme will be able to stand the test of time.
 This means you spent the money for theme 1.0 but then 2.0 comes out and suddenly you’re told there’s no longer tech support available.
 Version 1.0 could become (gasp) obsolete and unsupported leaving you themeless.
 Again, just be wise with your choices or it could be more costly to do it yourself compared to having a custom dental website.

 4) Don’t forget about data

 Make sure you do some homework before you put on your dental web design or copywriting hats.
 An effective site is usually backed by data and information that specifically targets a demographic.
 Google gives you free tools (Google My Business and Google Analytics) to help you understand what’s going on behind the scenes with your dental website marketing so you can make changes as necessary.

-Having a DIY dental website is possible, but it’s going to take some time and effort to make sure it’s doing its job.
+Using a template website is possible, but it’s going to take some time and effort to make sure it’s doing its job.
 Remember: a dental website is part of your larger, comprehensive marketing portfolio and you’ll want something that’s a stellar representation of your brand – not boring and bland.

 To get the most out of it, you need to:

 - Identify your target markets